Naufahu Tahi

-Naufahu Anitoni Tahi (born October 30, 1981) is a former American football fullback.
+Naufahu Anitoni Tahi (born October 30, 1981) is an American former professional football player who was a fullback in the National Football League (NFL).
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2006.
-He played college football at BYU.
-Tahi has also been a member of the Minnesota Vikings and the Jacksonville Jaguars.
+He played college football for the BYU Cougars.
+Tahi was also a member of the Minnesota Vikings and the Jacksonville Jaguars.

-Early years
+Early life

 At Granger High School in West Valley City, Utah, Tahi was named the USA Today Player of the Year for Utah as a senior.
 Tahi rushed for a total of 5,700 yards and set a state record as the all-time leader in rushing yards and for rushing touchdowns.

 College career

-Tahi attended Brigham Young University as a freshman in 1999 and led the team that year in rushing with 445 yards before taking a three-year leave for a mission in Jacksonville, Florida as he is a member of the Church of Jesus Christ of Latter-day Saints.
+Tahi attended Brigham Young University as a freshman in 1999 and led the team that year in rushing with 445 yards before taking a two-year leave for a mission in Jacksonville, Florida as he is a member of the Church of Jesus Christ of Latter-day Saints.
 Tahi returned to Brigham Young in 2003 and had a career-best 872 yards rushing from scrimmage as a senior and scored 8 touchdowns (6 rushing and 2 receiving).